Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Navigating Model Multiplicity in View of Cross-model Fairness

+In its simplest form, cross-model fairness can be studied by defining a designated (unlabelled) \textbf{fairness validation data set} \(\mathring{X} = \{ x_i \}_{i=1}^m\) of size \(m \in \mathbb{N}\), where \( x_i \in \mathcal{X}\), through which we can identify inconsistent predictions across a selected collection of models.
 A generalisation of such individual mistakes -- inspired by the \emph{population-based} model multiplicity viewpoint -- are \emph{disputable spaces} \(\mathring{\mathcal{X}}_{\mathcal{F}_\epsilon}\), an example of which is shown in Figure~\ref{fig:linera_model_multiplicity}.
-This extension -- outlined by Definition~\ref{def:disputable} -- is useful when the designated \emph{fairness} validation data set \(\mathring{X} \subseteq \mathcal{X}\) is sparse and cannot capture inconsistency of predictions at the desired level of detail, i.e., \(\mathring{X} \nsubseteq \mathring{\mathcal{X}}_{\mathcal{F}_\epsilon}\), hence no instance from \(\mathring{X}\) is placed within the disputable spaces \(\mathring{\mathcal{X}}_{\mathcal{F}_\epsilon}\).
-Notably, the shape of these regions is determined by the model family \(\mathcal{F}\); for example, consider the polynomial classifiers shown in Figure~\ref{fig:polynomial_model_multiplicity_2} for which such spaces are much more complex than in the case of linear classification (refer to Figure~\ref{fig:linera_model_multiplicity_all}).
+This extension -- outlined by Definition~\ref{def:disputable} -- is useful when the selected fairness validation data set is sparse and cannot capture inconsistent predictions at the desired level of detail, i.e., \(\mathring{X} \cap \mathring{\mathcal{X}}_{\mathcal{F}_\epsilon} = \emptyset \), hence no instance from \(\mathring{X}\) is placed within the disputable spaces \(\mathring{\mathcal{X}}_{\mathcal{F}_\epsilon}\).
+Notably, the shape of these regions is influenced by the model family \(\mathcal{F}\); for example, consider the polynomial classifiers shown in Figure~\ref{fig:polynomial_model_multiplicity_2} for which such spaces are much more complex than in the case of linear classification (refer to Figure~\ref{fig:linera_model_multiplicity_all}).
 Logical models, on the other hand, constrain disputable regions to (hyper-)rectangles since they impose axis-parallel splits on the data space (see Figure~\ref{fig:decision_tree_multiplicity}).

-\begin{definition} A \textbf{disputable space} (or region) \(\mathring{\mathcal{X}}_{\mathcal{F}_\epsilon} \subseteq \mathcal{X}\) for utility-based model multiplicity \(\mathcal{F}_\epsilon\) is given by:
+\begin{definition} A \textbf{disputable space} (or region) \(\mathring{\mathcal{X}}_{\mathcal{F}_\epsilon} \subseteq \mathcal{X}\) for utility-based model multiplicity \(\mathcal{F}_\epsilon\) is given by